 - Üldkaal: 7000 g / Teleskoobi toru kaal: 3500 g

 - Komplektis: teleskoop, statiiv, aksessuaarid

 The telescope tube is mounted on a stable EQ3-2 equatorial mount.
-It is a relatively massive structure, sufficient for photographing the sky with telescopes up to 150mm in diameter, but at the same time light enough that such equipment can be considered quite mobile.
+It is a relatively massive structure, sufficient for photographing the sky with telescopes up to 150mm in diameter, but at the same time light enough to be considered quite mobile.
 The assembly is equipped with precise micromovements, what’s more, it is possible to connect quite advanced drives such as SynScan GoTo (the so-called Upgrade Kit EQ3-2).
-The EQ3-2 mount allows for the attachment of telescopes equipped with a Dovetail mounting rail in the Vixen standard
+The EQ3-2 mount allows for the attachment of telescopes equipped with a Dovetail mounting rail in the Vixen standard.

-The BK 1201 is equipped with a 2 “Rack & Pinion eyepiece extractor.
+The BK1021 is equipped with a 2 “Rack & Pinion eyepiece extractor.
 The extractor is terminated with a retaining ring with screws clamping 2-inch accessories.
 There is a standard Sky-Watcher finder attachment on the extractor body.
-Sky-Watcher.

 Small features on the lunar surface – but no smaller than 1.5 km, caps on Mars, even more details in Jupiter belts, numerous comets, brighter asteroids

 Approximately 1.85 million stars across the sky, up to about 12-12.5 magnitude, double and multiple stars separated from each other angularly more than 1 “.